Carolantony19/SECURE-CONTEXT/README.md

        9. Colorized, readable terminal output.
        11. Stretch: GitHub Action wrapper for CI enforcement on push/PR.
        12. Stretch: JSON/HTML export of scan results.
+# ADDITIONAL FEATURE
+      - This can be used in VS code extension in real life.
 # TECH STACK
        - Python 3.11+
        - click (CLI)